Our mission is to help developers use open source code and stay secure.

 We care deeply about the warm, inclusive working environment we've fostered, where we can benefit from the different perspectives within our team.
 We are collaborative, curious, and respectful - it’s important to us that everyone feels comfortable contributing their ideas and views.

-We are around 70 people (and counting!), distributed across three main offices in London, Tel Aviv and Boston, with several people working fully-remote.
+We are around 140 people (and counting!), distributed across four offices in London, Tel Aviv, Boston and Ottawa, with 10% of the company working fully-remote.
 We’ve made an organisational commitment to building a strong, effective, distributed company: we form teams across multiple offices wherever possible, and we invest in communication so that we can benefit from each others’ perspectives.
 As well as an always-on webcam so we can see what’s happening in each office, we make heavy use of video calls, Slack, and some inter-office travel.